jefflung/flappybirddemo/README.md

 transform.Find("Explosion").gameObject.SetActive(false);
 ```

-The looping pipes function has code to turn the specific pipes to be active, so they could
-exist again after being destroyed.
-Besides, the explosion animation will be set to
-inactive, so they could be triggered again when players get the capsule.
+When it is gameover, SetActive of the GameObject controlling the gameplay will be false
+so players cannot take anymore action.

 ```
 transform.parent.GetComponent<SideScroller>().xSpeed = 0;